sagamusix/JDTools/readme.md

 It is possible to convert between practically all format combinations:

-- JD-800 SysEx dump (SYX, MID) to JD-990 SysEx dump (SYX)
+- JD-800 SysEx dump (SYX, MID) can be converted to...
+  - JD-990 SysEx dump (SYX)
-- JD-800 SysEx dump (SYX, MID) to JD-800 VST / Zenology patch bank (BIN)
+  - JD-800 VST / Zenology patch bank (BIN)
-- JD-800 SysEx dump (SYX, MID) to JD-08 patch bank (SVD)
+  - JD-08 patch bank (SVD)
-- JD-800 SysEx dump (SYX, MID) to ZC1 patch bank (SVZ)
+  - ZC1 patch bank (SVZ)
-- JD-990 SysEx dump (SYX, MID) to JD-800 SysEx dump (SYX)
+- JD-990 SysEx dump (SYX, MID) can be converted to...
+  - JD-800 SysEx dump (SYX)
-- JD-990 SysEx dump (SYX, MID) to JD-800 VST / Zenology patch bank (BIN)
+  - JD-800 VST / Zenology patch bank (BIN)
-- JD-990 SysEx dump (SYX, MID) to JD-08 patch bank (SVD)
+  - JD-08 patch bank (SVD)
-- JD-990 SysEx dump (SYX, MID) to ZC1 patch bank (SVZ)
+  - ZC1 patch bank (SVZ)
-- JD-800 VST or Zenology patch bank (BIN) to JD-800 SysEx dump (SYX)
+- JD-800 VST or Zenology patch bank (BIN) can be converted to...
+  - JD-800 SysEx dump (SYX)
-- JD-800 VST or Zenology patch bank (BIN) to JD-08 patch bank (SVD)
+  - JD-08 patch bank (SVD)
-- JD-800 VST or Zenology patch bank (BIN) to ZC1 patch bank (SVZ)
+  - ZC1 patch bank (SVZ)
-- JD-08 patch bank (SVD) to JD-800 SysEx dump (SYX)
+- JD-08 patch bank (SVD) can be converted to...
+  - JD-800 SysEx dump (SYX)
-- JD-08 patch bank (SVD) to JD-800 VST or Zenology patch bank (BIN)
+  - JD-800 VST or Zenology patch bank (BIN)
+  - ZC1 patch bank (SVZ)
-- JD-08 patch bank (SVD) to ZC1 patch bank (SVZ)
+- ZC1 patch bank (SVZ) can be converted to...
-- ZC1 patch bank (SVZ) to JD-800 SysEx dump (SYX)
+  - JD-800 SysEx dump (SYX)
-- ZC1 patch bank (SVZ) to JD-800 VST or Zenology patch bank (BIN)
+  - JD-800 VST or Zenology patch bank (BIN)
-- ZC1 patch bank (SVZ) to JD-08 patch bank (SVD)
+  - JD-08 patch bank (SVD)

-The input format of the conversion is determined automatically, but due to the different output options, the desired target format has to be specified explicitely.
+The input format of the conversion is determined automatically, but due to the different output options, the desired target format has to be specified explicitly.

 By invoking `JDTools convert syx <input.file> <output.syx>`, the input file is converted to a SysEx dump (so if the source is a JD-800 SysEx dump, the output file is a JD-990 SysEx dump, in all other cases the output is a JD-800 SysEx dump).